sophiebatten123/Hangman/README.md

     - The game accepts the users input and ensures that answers must be written in a certain format.

 ![User-validation-checks](assets/images/error.PNG)
-- Lives are generated for the user to see and this is incremented after each incorrect answer.
+- Alongside the hangman model, users are told after each incorrect answer how many guesses they have remaining.
+This was done to improve UX (User Experience) making the game clear and efficient.

 ![Lives-incremented](assets/images/try-again.PNG)